 However, the neurophysiological basis of that effect and why oxytocin increases trust remained unknown.

-A research team at the University of Zurich with the neuroscientist Thomas Baumgartner, the neuroeconomist Ernst Fehr and the psychologist Markus Heinrichs has now determined that oxytocin exerts an influence on how human beings deal with a breach of trust.
+A research team at the University of Zurich with the neuroscientist Thomas Baumgartner, the neuroeconomist Ernst Fehr, and the psychologist Markus Heinrichs has now determined that oxytocin exerts an influence on how human beings deal with a breach of trust.

 Test subjects who received a placebo reacted to a betrayal of trust by a reduction in their level of trust.
-On the other hand, people who received oxytocin by means of a nasal spray did not change their trusting behaviour.
+On the other hand, people who received oxytocin by means of a nasal spray did not change their trusting behavior.

 This differing reaction to a breach of trust is associated with a very specific activation pattern in the brain.
 Test subjects who received oxytocin demonstrated a lower activation in the amygdala, in regions of the midbrain and in the dorsal nucleus of the caudatus.

 This pattern indicates that oxytocin reduces the activation in those structures of the brain which are involved not only in dealing with fear but also in the adaptation of behaviour following a negative experience such as a betrayal of trust.

 These new findings could help in gaining more profound knowledge of mental disorders in which a social deficit is at the forefront.
 As explained by the psychologist Markus Heinrichs, clinical studies are being examined in which an intranasal administration of oxytocin is combined with standardized behavioral therapy in the treatment of disorders such as social phobia and borderline personality dysfunction.

 In the brain, oxytocin appears to primarily be a chemical messenger, and has been found to be important factor in human behaviors including sexual arousal, recognition, trust, and anxiety.
 As a result, oxytocin has been called the ‘love hormone.’
 It is also a key hormone for childbirth and lactation.